 Prop 22 might provide a quick fix for some local services, and in that sense it is tempting to vote for it.
 However, I don’t really think Prop 22 is a correct long-term fix for the problem at hand, which are caused by structural problems in our state’s budgeting and tax authority (which Prop 22 would make even more complex and constrained), as well as the current difficult economic situation.

 Prop 25—Strongly Urge “Yes” : Prop 25 is exactly the type of structural change that we DO need to fix state and local budget woes.
 By itself it will not solve all the problems; but it is an excellent first step.
-The current requirement to get vote to pass a budget is dysfunctional beyond belief.
+The current requirement to get two thirds vote to pass a budget is dysfunctional beyond belief.
 It allows a small minority of the legislature—usually just a few legislators— to hold our state budgeting process hostage every single year.
 The result is legislative gridlock and financial chaos where the state cannot pay its bills and employees must take home IOUs instead of paychecks.
 So much effort now goes into fixing the budget, while the resulting budget gets so mangled that it causes other problems like the one Prop 22 is trying to address.

 Election day is November 2 - please vote early and often !

 Jeff Smith RN, born 1950.
 A registered nurse since 1984 - but holistic in my outlook to health since probably around 1968.
 Living Waters Wellness considers not just the health of the physical body, but our soul and spirit, our social forms, our environment - and as a matter of fact, our whole earth.
 It's a new website, and a work in progress - but by all means, have a look around !